amitZalle/FewShotLLM_ClusterHypothesis/README.md

 We used the ranking library: "...." to train our ranking model. the files from this library are in the folder...

 By running the file main(after adjusting the correct hyperparameter) the corresponding model will be trained and evaluated on the data.
 You can observe the result in the folder created for it in the evalutation_measures file.
+*** To run all files of the github must be in the same folder